 When riding your ATV downhill, shift your weight as far to the rear and uphill side of the ATV as possible.
 Move back on the seat and sit with your arms straight.
+Choose a low gear which will allow the engine compression to do most of the braking for you.
 Improper braking may cause a loss of traction.